Makitoo/makitoo-android-example/README.md

 ## Introduction
 Makitoo is a technology for monitoring Android applications in production.
 It allows you to :
 - Remotely monitor your application.
-Each exception at runtime is automatically monitored in the Spoonware dashboard.
+Each exception at runtime is automatically monitored in the Makitoo dashboard.
 - Diagnostic all your bugs with automatically collected information.
 - Fix some bugs at runtime with hot patching, without recompiling and re-deploing your application.